swisskyrepo/swisskyrepo.github.io/content/blog/2025-06-29-Payload-Plz.md

 ' union select flag,null,null from flag
 ```

-We can use a SQLite commment "--" to remove it when it is un-necessary: `9 union select flag,flag,0 from flag--' union select flag,null,null from flag`
+We can use a SQLite comment "--" to remove it when it is un-necessary: `9 union select flag,flag,0 from flag--' union select flag,null,null from flag`

 ```sql
 -- SQL1